What Questions Should I Ask A Home Remodel Contractor?

 If you would like, we can email a template of these questions you can quickly copy and paste to easily send to other contractors.

-Our Admin Manager will review your remodel needs, provide advice, answer your questions, and give a price estimate.
-If it's a good fit at the end of the call, we schedule the in-home evaluation, and then provide a written proposal.
+Our Consultation Manager will review your remodel needs, provide advice, answer your questions, and give a price estimate.
+If it's a good fit at the end of the call, we schedule the in-home evaluation, and provide a written proposal.